1938 Director of Student Engagement

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-4. Ensures effective advisement for members of the Student Activities Council, the University's primary programming board responsible for the planning, implementation, assessment, and evaluation of a variety of student programs and activities by assuring the provision of program planning skills training, leadership skills training, and organizational development.
+2. Ensures effective advisement for the University's primary programming boards responsible for the planning, implementation, assessment, and evaluation of a variety of student programs and activities by assuring the provision of program planning skills training, leadership skills training, and organizational development.

-6. Ensures there is effective advisement of fraternities and sororities and assures implementation of the Greek governance statement.
+4. Ensures the effective advisement of fraternities and sororities and assures implementation of the governance statement.

-7. Promotes awareness of campus policies and information to the campus and community by overseeing departmental publications and web page presence.
+5. Promotes awareness of campus policies to student organizations.
+Facilitates the dissemination of information to the campus and community regarding student organizations.

-9. Oversees the co-curricular involvement area by serving as general adviser to all campus student organizations (approximately 320), overseeing the on-line student organization and involvement software and co-curricular transcript program, communicating and enforcing University policy, providing resources as needed, and facilitating student recognition programs.
+6. Oversees co-curricular involvement by serving as general adviser to all campus student organizations, oversees the student organization management software, communicating and enforcing University policy, providing resources as needed, and facilitating student recognition programs.

-11. Facilitates, directs, and assists with staff-initiated programs to enhance student-generated programs, such as Heritage Months, Homecoming, Sample Springfield, Student Talent and Recognition (STAR) program, Public Affairs Week, and other student, faculty, and staff functions.
+8. Facilitates, directs, and assists with staff-initiated programs to enhance student-generated programs, such as, Homecoming, Sample Springfield, Student Talent and Recognition (STAR) program, Public Affairs, and other student, faculty, and staff functions.

-17. Supports the overall operation of Plaster Student Union and contributes to the department’s success by completing special projects and performing other duties assigned by the Director of Plaster Student Union.
+15. Supports the overall operation of the Plaster Student Union and contributes to the department’s success by completing special projects and performing other duties assigned by the Director of Plaster Student Union.

 SUPERVISION